Patrick Abercrombie: Early life

-Patrick Abercrombie was born in Ashton-upon-Mersey, seventh of nine children of Sarah and William Abercrombie, a stockbroker and businessman who had wide artistic interests, particularly of the Arts and Crafts school.
+Patrick Abercrombie was born in Ashton-upon-Mersey, the seventh of nine children of Sarah and William Abercrombie, a stockbroker and businessman who had wide artistic interests, particularly of the Arts and Crafts school.
 In 1887, the family moved to a new home in Sale, designed by a Leicester architect, Joseph Goddard, with interiors influenced by designer John Aldam Heaton.
 He spent a year at the Realschule in Lucerne, Switzerland.

 Career

 In 1897, he was articled to the architect Charles Henry Heathcote, while studying at the Manchester School of Art.
 After four years, he started work under Arnold Thornely in Liverpool, and set up home in Birkenhead, which remained his home until 1936.
 After a year working in Chester with architect Philip Lockwood, son of renowned architect T.M Lockwood, in 1907 he was offered a post as junior lecturer and studio instructor at the University of Liverpool School of Architecture.
 In 1915 year was appointed as Lever Professor of Civic Design at Liverpool, soon becoming a nationally-known authority on town planning and the garden city movement.
 In 1920 he went into partnership with architect Philip Lockwood and F.C.
 Saxon, as Lockwood Abercrombie and Saxon, a firm which still operates in Chester as Lovelock Mitchell, one of the world's oldest architecture firms.

 He was later appointed as Professor of Town Planning at University College London, and gradually asserted his dominance as an architect of international renown, which came about through the replanning of Plymouth, Hull, Bath, Edinburgh and Bournemouth, among others.
 Of his post-war replanning of Plymouth, Sir Simon Jenkins has written:

 Poor Plymouth.
 It was badly blitzed in the Second World War and then subjected to slash and burn by its city fathers.
 The modern visitor will find it a maze of concrete blocks, ill-sited towers and ruthless road schemes.
 Most of this damage was done by one man, Patrick Abercrombie, in the 1950s.
 The old Barbican district would, in France or Germany, have had its façades restored or rebuilt.
 Here new buildings were inserted with no feeling for the texture of the old lanes and alleys.

 Throughout his life, he devoted his time to civic bodies.
 He was a founding member of the Town Planning Institute (TPI) formed in 1914 and became its president in 1925.
 In the 1920s and 1930s, Abercrombie developed a specialty in regional planning.
 He became chairman of the Council for the Preservation of Rural England in 1926, and was on the Council of the Town and Country Planning Association.

 In 1937, he served as President of the Geographical Association.
-His Presidential Address was entitled 'Geography - the Basis of Planning'.
+His Presidential Address was entitled 'Geography – the Basis of Planning'.